CogitoNTNU/jarvis/README.md

 - Simple function execution
 - Long term memory using RAG & Vector DBs
 - Reliability (Validate input & output)
-- Sub-processes (Do stuff while talking to the user, like browsing the web)
+- Asynchronous Sub-processes (Do stuff while talking to the user, like browsing the web)

 ## Reminder - Not suited for production
 Traffic on this application is NOT encrypted.